-The globalization of the University is in part an evolutionary development.
+"The globalization of the University is in part an evolutionary development.
 Yale has drawn students from outside the United States for nearly two centuries, and international issues have been represented in its curriculum for the past hundred years and more.
-But creating the global university is also a revolutionary development - signaling distinct changes in the substance of teaching and research, the demographic characteristics of students, the scope and breadth of external collaborations, and the engagement of the University with new audiences.
+But creating the global university is also a revolutionary development - signaling distinct changes in the substance of teaching and research, the demographic characteristics of students, the scope and breadth of external collaborations, and the engagement of the University with new audiences."

-Yale University's goals and strategies for internationalization are described in "The Internationalization of Yale: The Emerging Framework," a document that embraces the activity of all parts of the University.
-The report is available online at www.world.yale. edu/pdf/Internationalization\of\Yale.pdf.
+Yale University's goals and strategies for internationalization are described in a report entitled "The Internationalization of Yale: The Emerging Framework," which is available online at www.world.yale.edu/pdf/Internationalization\of\Yale.pdf.